a brown bear, bubble bath and a black brush illustrate an easy alliteration game for phonics for nursery

 It will help you pinpoint the nursery phonics skills your preschoolers have mastered so far.
 Then, like the staff at Little Learners, you’ll instantly be able to see who is ready to play around with alliteration.

-It’s reassuringly successful, and a great way of explaining your prephonics programme to parents.
+It’s reassuringly successful, and a great way of explaining your prephonics programme to parents!

 Phonics nursery routines that develop alliteration